 Our placement coordinators are trained to speak with each reference at length and to notice hesitations and pick up on nuances in order to obtain the most accurate and honest references on every single nanny.
 One of the reasons we have chosen to only work with American nannies is because of the importance of this step.
 It is virtually impossible to obtain references from overseas due to language and time zone barriers.
 As a matter of fact, none of the top three au pair agencies list references as a requirement to be placed in the home of an American family.
 Actual verbal and written references are one of the first things we complete on our nannies because we know that caregivers with excellent references continue to be excellent nannies.
 You as a hiring family will have access to all information obtained on any candidate you are considering hiring.

 Most of the families we speak with need some transportation provided by their nannies for the children.
-While it’s obvious that motor vehicle laws are different internationally, the impact of hiring an au pair without much driving experience in her own country (let alone ours) can be catastrophic.
-Small disparities such as unfamiliar road signs, different traffic laws and new speed restrictions make a huge impact when misunderstood by someone unfamiliar with driving in the United States.
 We obtain a full driving report from each nanny’s home state with a detailed description of her driving history for every family.
-Nannies who work with us must have good driving records and a fair amount of experience driving domestically.
+Nannies who work with us must have excellent driving records and be experienced driving domestically.